History of Fianna Fáil: Reynolds (1992–94)

 On 11 February 1992, Albert Reynolds was elected Taoiseach.
 After receiving his seal of office from President Mary Robinson he announced his new Cabinet.
 Eight members of Haughey's old cabinet, including such long-serving Haughey loyalists as Ray Burke, Mary O'Rourke and Gerry Collins, were instantly dismissed.
 Nine of the twelve junior ministers, many of whom were also Haughey men, were also sacked.
 The ministers who had been sacked along with Reynolds at the end of 1991 were all reinstated.
 Reynolds promoted several long-time critics of Haughey, like David Andrews, Séamus Brennan and Charlie McCreevy to senior ministerial positions.
 Reynolds also promoted younger TDs from rural constituencies, such as Noel Dempsey and Brian Cowen, to cabinet positions.
 Bertie Ahern, one of Haughey's oldest friends, and Michael Woods were the only two senior members to remain in the new Reynolds Cabinet, with Ahern retaining his Finance portfolio.

 Reynolds had hoped to continue in coalition with the Progressive Democrats.
 However, following the "Beef Tribunal" to examine the relationship between Charles Haughey and beef baron Larry Goodman a substantial conflict of opinion between Desmond O'Malley and Albert Reynolds arose.
 When Reynolds gave evidence he referred to O'Malley as "dishonest".
-This enraged the Progressive Democrats' leader; his party called a motion of no confidence and the government fell.
+This enraged the Progressive Democrats' leader; his party not only pulled out of the coalition, but called a motion of no confidence and toppled the government.